New York City braces for possible strike at largest produce market

-NEW YORK (Reuters) - New York restaurants and grocers scrambled on Thursday to make alternative plans for supplies of fresh food ahead of a possible weekend strike at the city’s largest wholesale produce market.
+NEW YORK, Jan 15 (Reuters) - New York restaurants and grocers scrambled on Thursday to make alternative plans for supplies of fresh food ahead of a possible strike at the city’s largest wholesale produce market.

-Some 1,300 members of Teamsters Local 202 could walk off their jobs on loading platforms and storage facilities at the Hunts Point Produce Market in the South Bronx on Sunday, a union spokesman said.
+Some 1,300 members of Teamsters Local 202 were poised to walk off their jobs on loading platforms and storage facilities at the Hunts Point Produce Market in the South Bronx when their contract expires at midnight, a union spokesman said.

-They had threatened to strike when their contract expired at midnight on Thursday but agreed to postpone the job action at the request of a federal mediator, the union said in a statement.

 The market has contingency plans to stay open in case of a walkout, a spokesman said.
 The union said it was unlikely the market could remain open.

-At issue are wage increases and healthcare costs for the produce handlers, the union said.
+Negotiations were at a standstill, the union said.
+At issue are wage increases and healthcare costs for the produce handlers, it said.

-“We are ready, willing, and able to meet with the federal mediator and the businesses to try and settle this contract,” said Daniel Kane, president of Teamsters Local 202.

-“Come Sunday, if we haven’t reached an agreement with Hunts Point owners, we will be on strike,” he said.
+“We’ve extended an offer to them, and we are waiting for their response,” Robert Leonard, spokesman for the market, said.

-Hunts Point, which claims to be the world’s largest wholesale produce market, supplies about 60 percent of the produce in the New York metropolitan area, spokesman Robert Leonard said.
+Hunts Point, which claims to be the world’s largest wholesale produce market, supplies about 60 percent of the produce in the New York metropolitan area, Leonard said.

 The market’s employers are 150 businesses that bargain as a group, the union said.